SSAFA Volunteer Knowledgebase

 • A user or department procures a device without the IT Directorate's knowledge and/or without IT involvement because it might not meet technical or security requirements.

-• A user or department procures or signs up to a cloud based service or website without IT involvement because, for example, the administration of users accessing that service would not be controlled or assisted by IT.
+• A user or department procures or signs up to a cloud based service or website without IT or Data Governance involvement because, for example, the administration of users accessing that service would not be centrally managed or assisted by IT in terms of securing to minimum standards.

 • A user or department begins evaluating alternative solutions before requirements have been documented and IT advice sought, because this often leads to being wedded to a particular solution/product and requirements written with bias.